Skip to main content

 Let's create a customer profile with id customer-1234 and store a name and some shipping information in it:

 • We can use any of the built-in attributes to define our customer.
-To see the available built-in attributes, see Customer entity attributes.
+You can see the available built-in attributes on the Attributes page in the Campaign Manager.

 • We can create custom attributes on the customer entity to store extra information.